manuel-di-iorio/unique-engine/docs/docs/transform-and-matrix-updates.md

 Unique Engine will skip matrix updates whenever they have the `matrixAutoUpdate` flag set to `false`.
 This is useful to avoid doing calculations for objects that don't move.
-You may still update their matrix calling `forceUpdate()` after modifying their properties
+You may still update their matrix calling `updateMatrix()` after modifying their properties

 ---